Master's Degrees, General Degree Requirements

 Content of Graduate Program

 A minimum of thirty semester hours will be required.
 A minimum of one-half of the semester hours required for the master’s program, exclusive of thesis credits, must be in courses numbered at the 5000 level.
 Specific graduate programs may require more than the minimum number of hours.
-Students may not use a course to meet more than one degree requirement.

 Transfer Credit

-- course work must be from an accredited university and appear on a graduate transcript,
+- course work must be from an accredited university and appear on a graduate transcript, and

 Time Limitation